AlexRiosJ/rust_mt_web_server/README.md

 ```

 The server will just accept one request due to the educative focus.
-If you want to test more request change the `.take(2)` from the main function in `src/bin/main.rs` as the following code:
+If you want to test more request remove the `.take(2)` from the main function in `src/bin/main.rs` as the following code:

 ```Rust
 fn main() {